submariner-io/enhancements/submariner/cable-driver-policy.md

 deploy time.

 > **_NOTE:_** In the case of multiple labels being specified, the selector will need to match all the labels.
-> Equality-based requirements will be supported.
+> Inequality-based requirements will be supported.
 For e.g. labels such as `env: !production` will match any clusters
 > that aren't labelled with `env: production`.

 The initial `CablePolicies` resources would be created (at startup time) and maintained on the broker cluster